a6patch/docs/docs/delegates/forging-node-install.md

 ---
 # Installing a Qredit Forging Node

 This guide explains how to turn a Relay node into a Forging node.
-It will pick up where [this guide ended](http://docs.qredit.network/nodes/relay-node-install.html)
+It will pick up where [this guide](http://docs.qredit.network/nodes/relay-node-install.html) ended.

 ### Register your wallet as a Delegate